 The living wage benchmarks are usually developed locally at the factory level and crosschecked with existing benchmarks such as the Global Living Wage Coalition or the Asia Floor Wage.
 The suppliers use the SA8000 metrics for food baskets to estimate the living costs in a specific area.
 Most of the factories created a survey for their employees and looked at calorie intake, school fees in the area, and cost of living in the factory area.
 Local stakeholders were also consulted.
 The benchmark is revised annually to match the rising costs of living.
-We believe that allowing the factory to oversee the calculation and practical distribution of money is most sustainable in the long term, as it strengthens the factory's commitment to liv wage payments.
-Since 2016, we have expand our living wage payment program, moving beyo the scope of FWF requirements, to include more our Indian suppliers and sub-suppliers, located Bangalore, the Tirupur area and Chennai12.
-For new payments, representatives from Nudie Jea participated in the distribution ceremonies. participation in the FWF living wage incubator 2017-2019, during which we met other brands t face similar challenges, has been helpful for us advance the work with a living wage.
-Discussion for suppliers in Tunisia, which included social of logue training, were carried out in Q1, 2022.
+We believe that allowing the factory to oversee the calculation and practical distribution of money is most sustainable in the long term, as it strengthens the factory's commitment to living wage payments.
+Since 2016, we have expanded our living wage payment program, moving beyond the scope of FWF requirements, to include more of our Indian suppliers and sub-suppliers, located in Bangalore, the Tirupur area and Chennai12.
+For the new payments, representatives from Nudie Jeans participated in the distribution ceremonies.
+Our participation in the FWF living wage incubator in 2017-2019, during which we met other brands that face similar challenges, has been helpful for us to advance the work with a living wage.
+Discussions for suppliers in Tunisia, which included social dialogue training, were carried out in Q1, 2022.

-ving ded Note 1 If there are several suppliers in one country, we show the highest and lowest wage for each category. ond e of Note 2 The figures are based on latest available audit reports and full time employment wage data between 2019-2022. d in the ans Note 3 The living wage gaps intervals are based on the range of lowest paid employees and the range of living wage benchmark levels.
-Our r in :hat Note 4 The minimum wage is based on 2022 indications.
-From 2023, Türkiye and Portugal has updated indicators. s to ons dia-
+Note 1 If there are several suppliers in one country, we show the highest and lowest wage for each category.

+Note 2 The figures are based on latest available audit reports and full time employment wage data between 2019-2022.

+Note 3 The living wage gaps intervals are based on the range of lowest paid employees and the range of living wage benchmark levels.

+The minimum wage is based on 2022 indications.
+From 2023, Türkiye and Portugal has updated indicators.